Public API · MCP Server · Watchlist + Alerts + EDGAR

 - ticker

-- US small-cap symbol (sub-$20 universe).
-Every ticker returned has cleared the full BullAlert pipeline — 20 hard gates plus a live momentum check by our proprietary algorithm.
+- US small-cap symbol.
+Every ticker returned has cleared the full BullAlert pipeline — 20 hard gates plus a momentum check by our proprietary algorithm.
 One row per ticker per response (deduped across internal lists).

 - score